Skip to content

 Idea Execution

-5. Start the agent — runs your configured agent (Claude Code, Codex, Gemini, or Mistral Vibe) with your description
+4. Start the agent — runs the agent from your selected profile (Claude Code, Codex, Gemini CLI, Mistral Vibe, OpenCode, or Amp) with your description

 OptionDescriptionDefault

-VM Sizesmall, medium, or largeProject default
+VM sizesmall, medium, or largeProject default

 Ideas progress through these stages as seen in the UI: